Nenana, Alaska: In popular culture

 Nenana and the Ice Classic were featured in the 1938 movie Call of the Yukon.
-Richard Arlen and Beverly Roberts played a mis-matched pair on a trek to Nenana to escape a village famine.
+Richard Arlen and Beverly Roberts played a mismatched pair on a trek to Nenana to escape a village famine.

 Nenana was also featured in the 1995 animated movie Balto and the 2019 live-action film Togo.
 Nenana was where the antitoxin was unloaded from the Alaska Railroad and run to Nome by dogsled.

 Nenana was also featured in Season 6 of Life Below Zero 2015 depicting Jesse who lives with his 25 sled dogs and lives off the land.

 Season 1 Episode 20 of Molly of Denali, 'Welcome Home Balto is centered on the antitoxin delivery and is set mainly in Nenana.

 It was also featured in the BBC World Series Alaska.

 The documentary Classic, by director Tim Kaminski, was released on VOD in April 2021.
 The film chronicles the 100th anniversary of the Ice Classic which took place in 2016.

 Nenana and the Nenana Ice Classic were featured on Last Week Tonight with John Oliver near the end of the show's March 27, 2022, episode.